jez/blog/source/_posts/2019-05-20-profiling-in-haskell.markdown

   in  shuffleBits gen' (Board bs') (n - 1)
 ```

-- We generate 100,000 random boards using the above method, and check
+- With the above method, we generate 100,000 random boards using and
-  how many boards have at least one bingo.
+  check how many boards have at least one bingo.

 ## Clever, but not in the right ways

 All told, I thought the approach in [Attempt #2] was pretty clever.
 It
 used a single `Word64` (instead of a larger structure like a list) to
-represent the board, so it should not have had needed to allocate a lot.
+represent the board, so it shouldn't have had needed many allocations.
 And because it was just a `Word64`, it could use bit operations to
 manipulate the board and check for bingos, avoiding the need to walk a
 large structure.